How to Write a Check for Business Transactions

 4. Amount in Words

-Below the payee’s name.
+On the line below the payee’s name.
 Writing the amount in words eliminates ambiguity, ensuring the amount is clear even if the numbers are wrong.
-An example would be “One Million dollars.”
+An example would be “One Million dollars.”,or: $1,234.56 → “One thousand two hundred thirty-four and 56/100”

 Although optional, the memo section contains the purpose of the payment.
 This helps in both personal and business record-keeping.
 When filling out a check, noting “investment” or “Invoice 12345” provides context for the payment.